Paddy Ryder: St Kilda (2020–2022)

 Ryder played 14 of a possible 19 games for the Saints in the 2020 season.
 He also played a significant role in the winning elimination final against Western Bulldogs, but an injury sustained in the game ended his season.

 It was announced in early March 2021 that Ryder would temporarily step away from the club to spend time with his family and elders.
 Ryder received the full support of the club.
 Ryder returned to the club in April and played his first game for the season in the round seven win over Hawthorn in which he gathered five tackles, three clearances and 36 hitouts (significantly above the AFL average).
 Ryder had a purple patch in rounds 10-12, collecting 41, 34 and 34 hitouts in three games.
 Ryder also had a solid game in round 16 against Collingwood and champion Brodie Grundy, collecting 23 hitouts and kicking two goals.
 Ryder's last game for 2021 was Round 19, after which he battled an achilles injury which saw him miss the remainder of the season.
 After playing 12 of a possible 22 games and averaging over 30 hitouts a game, Ryder re-signed with the Saints for another season.

 After another injury-interrupted year for St Kilda during the side's 2022 season, Ryder announced his retirement on 20 August, ending a career of 281 games across three clubs.

-Post Playing Career
+Post playing career

 Following his retirement, Ryder announced his return to Essendon Football Club for the first time since his departure following the 2014 season.
 Ryder will be the club's Indigenous Player Development Manager.
 Some of the players Ryder will work with include 2 sons of former teammate Alwyn Davey.
 Ryder had previously left the club following the supplements saga.